 Roasted Garlic – Roast several heads of garlic at once (learn how to roast garlic here); serve or store one in the fridge and keep the remaining cloves in the freezer to add to homemade Spicy Hummus, mashed potatoes, soup, stew, whateva.
 Don’t know what to make for dinner?
 Just start sauteing onions and garlic and something good will happen.

 Bacon – My family eats a vegetable-based diet, but we happily add in meat whenever the craving strikes.
 Bacon is my favorite meat in the freezer because it works for breakfast, lunch, or dinner, rounding out a simple meal (pancakes and eggs) without a huge added expense.
 Also, a little bit stretches a long way.
-Cook and crumble it into potato chowder or pasta carbonara, and for a few extra bucks you’ve added a little protein and a lot of flavor.
+Cook and crumble it into potato chowder or butternut squash carbonara, and for a few extra bucks you’ve added a little protein and a lot of flavor.

 Roasted Marinara Sauce – If this isn’t sitting in your freezer right now, make plans to stash some away next summer!
 Oh man, I’m getting bossy again.
 But in the time it takes to thaw the sauce and cook some spaghetti noodles, you can have a seriously delicious dinner on the table.
 It’s also great in lasagna or on pizza.